 Planning to have a baby can be very exciting.
 It can also be daunting because you’re making plans for a huge change in your life.
 You may be thinking about:

 - what kind of parent you want to be

-- how long it will take to get pregnant, and your fertility.
+- how long it will take to get pregnant, and your fertility (ability to get pregnant)

 What can I do to look after my mental health?

-There are some things you can do to help take care of your emotional health as you try to conceive.
+There are some things you can do to help take care of your emotional health while you’re trying to get pregnant.
 These include: